tylernguyen/x1c6-hackintosh/EFI-OpenCore/README.md

 <img align="right" src="https://i.imgur.com/u2Nukp7.png" alt="Critter" width="200">

-## OpenCore is better than Clover in [many ways](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/).
-But since it is still in its infancy, OpenCore still requires a lot of time and personal confgurations to work.
-So even though I have posted my EFI-OpenCore folder, there are still some work which you have to do before you are able to get it working on your machine.
+## Even though I have posted my OpenCore EFI folder here, there are still some work which you have to do before you are able to get it working on your machine.
+It is **NEVER** a good idea to use someone else's EFI without throughly examining it.

-### Fortunately, [acidanthera](https://github.com/acidanthera) has done a great job documenting OpenCore.
-And while it can be greatly time consuming, I really recommend taking a look at it and starting a `config.plist` from scratch.
-Doing so will allow you to personalize and understand OpenCore configurations.
-More importantly, by starting an `config.plist` from scratch, you may catch a mistake in my own config.plist or find a better setting variable.

-I do, however, understand if you are strapped for time.
-So here are the necessary changes to my uploaded configs that would get your machine working.
-In most cases, your machine should boot with OpenCore after these changes.
-However, if it does not. please refer to acidanthera's OpenCore documentation.

 ```
 * SystemUUID: Can be generated with MacSerial or use pervious from Clover's config.plist.